Ex-officer cleared in shooting during Breonna Taylor raid

 Cheyenne Osuala, who sat in on the trial with Taylor’s family, said she was stunned when she heard the jury’s decision.

-“We thought there’s no way that we could come back with a guilty verdict,” Osuala said.
 “We’ve gotten nothing, not that that would have been justice for Breonna Taylor.
-But at least a conviction, even if it is small, it would have been something more than nothing.”
+But at least a conviction, even if it is small, it would have been something more than nothing,” she said.

 Associated Press reporter Piper Hudspeth Blackburn contributed to this report.
 Hudspeth Blackburn is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.